Seth141/Writer_unblock/README.md

 Command line interfacing with GPT-3.

+Finding yourself stuck at a conceptual stage?

-Alter the prompt within interact.py, run the code as many times as you wish.
+Alter the prompt within interact.py and run the code as many times as you wish.

 Generate interestign permutations and harvest ideas.